Asiim/TDD-chess/README.md

 - ~~Set a figure on the table~~
 - ~~Set two figures on different squares~~
 - ~~Prevent setting two figures on the same square~~
-- Set all figures of one player on table in defined order
+- ~~Set all figures of one player on table in defined order on table init~~
-- Set all figures of both player on table in defined order
+- ~~Set all figures of both player on table in defined order on table init~~
 - Prevent figure to go out of table

 ### Pawn tests: